List of Hollows in Bleach: Ilfort Grantz

 Arrcancar 15 Ilfort Grantz (イールフォルト・グランツ, Īruforuto Gurantsu) is a member of Grimmjow's fracciónes and the older brother of Szayelaporro Granz.
 The light novel side story The Spirits are Forever With You reveals Ilfort was originally a general in life who provided Szayelaporro with victims to experiment on before they were devoured by a Menos that manifested from the souls of their victims.
-Szayelaporro became the dominate personality of the Menos and later extracted Ilfort from his body, with Ilfort reconstituted as a bull-like Adjucha Hollow who ended up serving under Grimmjow.
+Szayelaporro became the dominant personality of the Menos and later extracted Ilfort from his body, with Ilfort reconstituted as a bull-like Adjucha Hollow who ended up serving under Grimmjow.
 Ilfort accompanied Grimmjow to Karakura Town, facing Renji Abarai and Urahara's group before being obliterated by the former.
 Szayelaporro would later reveal that he placed insects on Ilfort's body prior to provide him data on Renji's abilities.